WHO ends global health emergency declaration for COVID-19

 In a press conference on Friday, director general Tedros Adhanom Ghebreyesus said, "COVID-19 has been so much more than a health crisis, disrupting economies, travel, shattering businesses and plunging millions into poverty."

-He went on to state that for more than a year the pandemic has been on a downward trend and "life has been allowed to return to normal."
+He went on to state that for more than a year the pandemic has been on a downward trend and "this trend has allowed most countries to return to life as we knew it before COVID-19."

 Then he made the pronouncement: "Therefore, with great hope, I declare COVID-19 over as a global health emergency."

-He also said: "The painful lessons we have learned cannot go to waste.
-We owe it to those we have lost to liberate those investments, to build on those capacities ... to learn from those lessons and make sure that suffering leads to lasting change."
+He also spoke of "the painful lessons we have learned," emphasizing that "the investments we have made and the capacities we have built must not go to waste.
+We owe it to those we have lost.
+To leverage those investments, to build on those capacities, to learn those lessons and to transform that suffering into meaningful and lasting change.
+One of the greatest tragedies of COVID-19 is that it didn't have to be this way."

-Since then, nearly seven million people have died from the disease globally, including more than 1 million in the United States alone.
+Nearly seven million deaths from COVID-19 have been reported to WHO, Tedros said.
+More than 1 million of the deaths were in the United States alone.
+But Tedros emphasized that "we know the [death] total is several times higher, at least 20 million."

-During that time, the landscape has changed dramatically.
-While new variants may still pose a threat, vaccines and boosters have provided have helped reduce the number of deaths.
+During that time, the disease "turned our world upside down," he said.
+But the landscape has changed dramatically.
+While new variants may still pose a threat, vaccines and boosters have helped reduce the death rate.

 WHO has issued the public health emergency declaration seven times since 2005.
 The designation triggers a series of rules that guide response to threatening disease outbreaks, including the fast-tracking of tests and medicines.